ivanbeagle/StreamUtilities/README.md

 - Allows you to connect Twitch account (special thanks to TwitchLib!); this key feature starts a bot that can listen events (chat, sub...) and activate previous tracked windows with a notification sound if necessary

 - StreamUtilities store all user settings in config file.
 The user's sensitive data will not be collected or sent! (stay safe!)

+### Compiling:

+Important note: Compile fails because TwitchLib is taken as external reference project.
+You need to download [TwitchLib](https://github.com/TwitchLib/TwitchLib/tree/rewrite-2022) (checkout this branch!)

+After, add manually the reference to TwitchLib and it works!